-At the November 2023 Joint Committee there were £42.0k schemes not approved.
-This did not include the Harlow schemes.
-With the Harlow schemes the total was £65.8k.
+At the November 2023 Joint Committee there were £42.0k worth of schemes not yet approved.
+This did not include Harlow schemes; with those the total was £65.8k.
+Included in this amount are some 'self-financing' schemes.
+The total without considering schemes that are 'self-financing' is £44.1k.
+Some additional self-financing schemes have been requested since this.